 General Motors de México

-- Advises Colgate-Palmolive on an ongoing basis in Mexico, the US and Europe in antitrust matters regarding distribution, sales, joint venture agreements, and occasionally competition and antitrust issues arising from M&A activity.
+- Advising Colgate in Mexico, US and Europe on antitrust matters regarding distribution, sales, joint venture agreements, and -occasionally- competition matters related to mergers and acquisitions.

-- Advises General Motors in Mexico and the US on antitrust matters regarding distribution, sales and joint venture agreements, as well as public bidding contracts.
+- Advising General Motors in both Mexico and the USA on antitrust matters regarding distribution, sales, joint venture agreements and public-bidding processes.

 - Advising Suzuki Motor de México on antitrust matters regarding distribution agreements and commercial policies with its distributors.

 Established in mid-2018 with the arrival of former officer of the Mexican Antitrust Commission, Alejandro Mendiola, Nader, Hayaux y Goebel, SC‘s young antitrust practice has maintained a steady growth across a broad range of sectors, including those in which the firm is historically strong, such as banking, insurance, real estate, energy and telecoms.
 Mendiola regularly advises clients involved in merger control clearances and investigations into abuse of dominance and cartels, and has developed antitrust compliance programs for numerous companies.
 The practice group – which includes key senior associates Daniella Ramírez and Cecilia Serrano Hernández (who arrived in November 2020 following her LLM) – also supports the firm’s prestigious M&A practice as regards merger-control matters.
 Since publication, the firm has further strengthened the practice with the hire of Gabriel González Aragón -formerly at González Calvillo, SC- as of counsel; effective as of May 2022.

 ‘It is a firm with great strength in the analysis of the financial sector’.